Mobile devices are transforming the art of the possible, says Jonathan Orme of Exel Computer Systems.

 “The companies that we see doing this are getting huge benefits,” notes Orme.
 “Quite simply, it delivers a huge boost to the quality of the data that they can give to, and get from, the factory floor.”

 In one sense, he explains, it’s the continuation of a trend that began over 30 years ago, when RS-232 Teletype and LA36 Decwriters began to appear in supervisors’ offices and at data entry points, replacing physical job cards that formerly had to be taken back to the safe and controlled environment of production control offices, for batch-mode data-entry on a daily or weekly basis.

-"Real time data entry, direct from the factory floor, was a huge step forward, and a real 'game-changer'," explains Orme.
-"That was the revolution: ruggedised PCs, fixed-point touch screens and SCADA terminals provided a more robust form factor, but the technology, and the benefits it delivered, was pretty much the same.
-And of course, so were the limitations."
+“Real-time data entry, direct from the factory floor, was a huge step forward, and a real ‘game-changer’,” explains Orme.
+“That was the revolution: ruggedised PCs, fixed-point touch screens and SCADA terminals provided a more robust form factor, but the technology, and the benefits it delivered were pretty much the same.
+And of course, so were the limitations.”

 To read the full article, please click on the following link: Manufacturing Management – The factory floor’s handheld future.